pittar/z-image/README.md

 ## Quick Start

 ### 1. Start the Backend (Docker)
-This builds a container with CUDA 12.4, Flash Attention 3 (support), and the latest Diffusers library.
+This builds a container with CUDA 12.4, Flash Attention 2, and the latest Diffusers library.

 ```bash
 cd backend